Table of Contents

 The development of the heart begins on the basis of the trifoliate cotyledon.
 This consists of the upper ectoderm, the mesoderm and the lower lying centrally endoderm.
 One can imagine it like three layers of a disc, wherein the ectoderm is located in a fluid-filled bladder, the amniotic cavity.
 The endoderm, however, is attached to the yolk sac.

 Within the mesoderm, a notochord is formed, which first develops a groove, then forms a tube.
 This is the notochord, the preliminary axis of the embryo.
 If you would from the yolk sac to the endoderm, you would see the center as notochord axial strips, laterally thereof the endoderm extends.

 The part that is located cranial to the notochord is called a precordial plate.
 Little by little, the endoderm is pushed over the notochord and merged again so that they will be moved into the mesoderm, which is also located between the ectoderm and endoderm.

 At the same time, on the ‘other side’ – in the ectoderm, neurulation (= formation of a neural fold, which closes itself to the neural tube) takes place.

 Following, the so-called lateral and vertical folding of the germinal layer occurs, which results in large cell rearrangements.
 One result of the lateral folding is the formation of an intraembryonic body cavity, the coelomic cavity.
 The parietal layer of the mesoderm and a subsequent layer of the ectoderm restrict it.
 The endoderm closes cranial and caudal to the intestinal tube, which is opened toward the yolk sac.

 Phase 1: Cardiac Tube

 The so-called cardiogenic zones, where the original cells of the heart facilities are located, are in front of the precordial plate.
-From paired and laterally applied heart tubes, comes through the lateral folding an unpaired, primitive heart tube, which is now located at the bottom of the coelomic cavity.
+From paired and laterally applied heart tubes comes through the lateral folding an unpaired, primitive heart tube, which is now located at the bottom of the coelomic cavity.

 The mesoderm surrounding the heart tube later becomes the myocardium.

 Through looping and septation the heart, internal spaces develop hereinafter.

 Phase 2: Heart Loop